 Compressed your store images

-Images are important for your online store, but they can also be a drag on your website's performance.
-If you're using Shopify, make sure to compress your store's images and product images as much as possible.
-This can help reduce each image's file size and make it easier for search engines to crawl and index them.
-You can use an app like Optimizilla to compress all of your images at once.
+Images are important for your online store, but they can also be a drag on your website’s performance.
+If you’re using Shopify, compress your store’s and product images as much as possible.
+This can help reduce each image’s file size and make it easier for search engines to crawl and index them.
+You can use an app like Optimizilla to compress all your images simultaneously.

 The more third-party apps you have installed on your site, the slower it is going to load.
 You want to keep your shop as minimal as possible so that it loads quickly and easily for customers.

-You can do this by using a plugin called "Minify App" which will combine all of these scripts into one script that is much smaller in size and weight.
+You can do this by using a plugin called “Minify App” which will combine all of these scripts into one much smaller script size and weight.
 This will help speed up your site and make it easier for customers to navigate through.

 Use A Lightweight and simple Shopify theme

 Lightweight themes are the best option for Shopify speed optimization.
 The theme load faster, and they don’t have many heavy features that will slow down your website.
-You can also find responsive themes that adapt to the device you are using as they use Shopify theme inspector.
-This means that the theme will look great on any device and will be easy to navigate.
+You can also find responsive themes that adapt to your device as they use Shopify theme inspector.
+This means the theme will look great on any device and be easy to navigate.
 If you choose a theme with too many bells and whistles, it could take longer for your pages to load on mobile devices.

 Select Proper Fonts

 When you create your store, there is a lot of system font to choose from.
-But choosing the right font can help your store load faster and improve customer experience.
+However, choosing the right font can help your store load faster and improve customer experience.

-So what makes a good font?
-It needs to be clean and easy to read, but also fast to load.
-If you're looking for a font that is both readable and fast, we recommend Open Sans or Roboto—these are both Google fonts that have been optimized for speed.
+So, what makes a good font?
+It must be clean, readable, and fast to load.
+If you’re looking for a font that is readable and fast, we recommend Open Sans or Roboto—these are both Google fonts optimized for speed.

-Sliders are an interesting idea, but they're not exactly the most effective way to display your products.
-You see, they take up a lot of space, and they look like they're trying to make you click on them.
+Sliders are an interesting idea, but they’re not exactly the most effective way to display your products.
+You see, they take up a lot of space and look like they’re trying to make you click on them.